the-pro7/prep-app/README.md

 # School Prep App
-A prep web app for schools to monitor students' prep attendance
+A prep web app for SOS-HGIC to monitor students' prep attendance

 ## Here's the cover image of the app
 ![Prep App Cover](./front-end/src/assets/cover.png)